 Compounds with many validated targets, broad pathway coverage, and low literature footprint score highest.
 The log-damping on studies ensures that well-studied compounds are de-prioritised in favour of understudied ones.

-Biotech Score — drug-discovery relevance (DISCOVERY_v1.1)
+Biotech Score — research relevance (DISCOVERY_v1.1)

 (target_relevance × pathway_diversity) / log(studies + 2)